GoogleCloudPlatform/professional-services/tools/BqVisualiser/README.md

 * DB icons represent BQ tabkes
 * all other icons represent actual query stages (input, compute, aggregate, etc.)

-All nodes can be selected.On selection the rhs tabs called 'Stage Details' and 'Step Details' provide in depth information.
+All nodes can be selected.
+On selection the rhs tabs called 'Stage Details' and 'Step Details' provide in depth information.

 At the bottom a number of tabs show overall plan information: